 Joey describes her jewelry as “fusion” for its blend of contemporary with slight eastern touch.
-Though there’s nothing decidedly “Indian” about her designs, each piece still captures some hallmarks of the culture - like the rich 22K gold, the rainbow of gemstone colors, and the “jadau” technique of setting stones.
-At the same time, the shapes of the stones she chooses are very modern.
+Though there’s nothing decidedly “Indian” about her designs, each piece still captures some hallmarks of the culture - like the rich 22K gold and the rainbow of gemstone colors.

 While she creates designs for everyday wear, Joey’s true passion is elaborate evening wear, and she believes the necklace is the most important piece of jewelry for making a statement.
 She’s seen women put on a beautiful piece of jewelry and be completely transformed by it.
 With Manjusha by Jyotsna Singh, her goal is to inspire that transformation and help women express themselves in such a way that brings their inner beauty to light.